Skip to content

 We've begun our journey into video processing using Workflows.
 Over time, we've expanded the number of video-specific blocks (e.g., the ByteTracker block) and continue to dedicate efforts toward improving their performance and robustness.
 The current state of this work is as follows:

-• We've introduced the WorkflowVideoMetadata input to store metadata related to video frames, including FPS, timestamp, video source identifier, and file/stream flags.
+• We've introduced the WorkflowVideoMetadata input to store metadata related to video frames, including declared FPS, measured FPS, timestamp, video source identifier, and file/stream flags.
 While this may not be the final approach for handling video metadata, it allows us to build stateful video-processing blocks at this stage.
 If your Workflow includes any blocks requiring input of kind video_metadata, you must define this input in your Workflow.
 The metadata functions as a batch-oriented parameter, treated by the Execution Engine in the same way as WorkflowImage.

 • The InferencePipeline supports video processing with Workflows by automatically injecting WorkflowVideoMetadata into the video_metadata field.
 This allows you to seamlessly run your Workflow using the InferencePipeline within the inference Python package.